 The deaths of characters in our beloved Soap Operas are often the most high-profile story-lines and resonate with people for days, months and even years after the event.

-Watching our beloved television characters experiencing challenges can also make us feel a bit better about our own struggles.
-Television is often at its most powerful when it conveys obstacles that we so often experience in our own lives, and this allows us to relate to the characters we are watching on screen.
+Watching our beloved television characters experience challenges can also make us feel a bit better about our own struggles.
+Television is often at its most powerful when it conveys obstacles that we so often experience in our lives, and this allows us to relate to the characters we are watching on screen.

-Our investment in their lives
+Our Investment in their Lives

 When we watch our preferred TV programmes, we essentially invest in the people and events being portrayed in the programme.
-We have access to every aspect of their lives, in a way which we cannot have in our real-world relationships.
+We have access to every aspect of their lives, in a way that we cannot have in our real-world relationships.

 Our favourite characters share everything with us.
 They share their thoughts and dreams, and their most intimate feelings and relationships.
 They allow us access to their very best qualities as well as their faults and flaws.
 We learn everything about them, and it is through this knowledge of every aspect of their being that we fully engage and become involved in these characters’ lives.
 We follow their journeys and we care about every moment of those journeys.
 So when we have to say goodbye to our beloved character, it can feel like we are saying goodbye to someone we know well.

-The bereavement is real
+The Bereavement is Real

 The feeling of bereavement is real regardless of whether the person who has died was real or a character.
 The shared sadness and loss will inevitably tap into our own experience of loss, and, fear of loss, and gives us a common channel to express some of those feelings.

-Their legacy
+Their Legacy

-While the death of Anne Kirkbride, and the other actors, actresses and characters we have come to love so much, leaves us with a sense of sadness and loss, it can be comforting to think that the legacy they leave behind cannot be replaced.
+While the death of Anne Kirkbride, and the other actors and characters we have come to love so much, leaves us with a sense of sadness and loss, it can be comforting to think that the legacy they leave behind cannot be replaced.
 Our memories of our favourite television programmes and our feelings towards the characters we care about can stay with us forever.

 What do you think?

-We’d like to hear what you think.
 Which characters from television, film or literature do you relate to?
 What are your memories of your favourite television shows?
 How do you deal with the death of a character?

-Bereavement counselling and support
+Bereavement Counselling and Support

 Written by Jennifer McElroy, The Green Rooms Psychology Assistant, and edited by Alison Barr, Director